 Pay for bookings with single-use virtual cards

-An even better way to protect company card numbers from phishing attempts is to keep them restricted to a single, virtual use.
-Business travelers can use this virtual card for their trip, and once the approved travel ends, so does the card.
+An even better way to protect company card info from phishing attempts is to keep it restricted to a single virtual use.
+Business travelers can use this virtual card for their trips – once the approved travel ends, the card expires.

-Companies can even restrict purchases to certain spend types and merchant categories.
-That means fraudsters won’t have the chance to use the company payment information for anything other than approved expenses.
+Companies can even restrict purchases to certain spending types and merchant categories.
+That means scammers won’t be able to use the company payment info for anything other than approved expenses.

-Traveling for business means you’ll sometimes need to log into your company devices from a public area.
-Follow all usual business travel safety advice, including those pertaining to online security.
-If you’re conducting business in public airport lounges or hotel lobbies, always use a private network rather than public Wi-Fi.
-For added safety, use a screen protector to shield your data from nearby lurkers.
+You’ll sometimes need to log in to your company devices from a public area when traveling for work.
+Follow all usual business travel safety advice, including online security.
+If you’re conducting business in public airport lounges or hotel lobbies, always use a private network rather than public WiFi.
+For added safety, use a screen protector to shield your data from lurkers.

 Access employee support before and during your trip

 Company travel planners make it their business to assess risk.
-If your company has a dedicated travel arranger, ask about common tourist scams at the destination so you can be prepared.
-Remember that businesses carry responsibility for traveling employees, so don’t be afraid to ask for support when you need it.
-Before embarking on your journey, browse your company’s travel policy first.
-This should clearly list:
+If your company has a dedicated travel arranger, ask them about common tourist scams at your destination.
+Remember – businesses are responsible for traveling employees, so don’t be afraid to ask for support when you need it.
+Before embarking on your trip, check your company’s travel policy.
+It should clearly list:

 1. Emergency contacts